typelevel/doobie/modules/docs/src/main/mdoc/docs/17-FAQ.md

 | MySQL (com.mysql.jdbc.Driver)    | `doobie.mysql.implicits.*`    |

-For other databases, if your JDBC driver supports the java.time types natively, you can use `import doobie.implicits.javatimedrivernative._`.
+For other databases, if your JDBC driver supports the java.time types natively, you can use `import org.typelevel.doobie.implicits.javatimedrivernative._`.

 References: